alextrzyna/loreos-releases/README.md

 ### Windows

-1. Download `LoreOS-windows.zip` from the releases directory
+1. Download `LoreOS-windows.zip` from the [Releases page](https://github.com/alextrzyna/loreos-releases/releases)
 2. Right-click the ZIP file and select "Extract All..."
 3. Navigate to the extracted folder
 4. Double-click `LoreOS.exe` to run the game